News

 Israel Knesset Delegation Visits DSET to Exchange Views on Strengthening Taiwan-Israel Innovation and Technology Cooperation

-On April 22, Boaz Toporovsky, Chair of the Israel-Taiwan Parliamentary Friendship Group, led a delegation of Israeli lawmakers to visit DSET.
-The delegation was accompanied by Ambassador Abby Ya-ping Lee, Taiwan’s Representative to Israel.
-Discussions focused on the potential for bilateral cooperation in science and technology between Taiwan and Israel.
+On April 22, 2025, Boaz Toporovsky, Chair of the Israel-Taiwan Parliamentary Friendship Group, led a delegation of Israeli lawmakers on a visit to DSET.
+The delegation was accompanied by Taiwan’s Representative to Israel, Ambassador Abby Ya-ping Lee, and former Minister of Finance, Mr. Jye-Cherng Joseph Lyu.
+The visit centered on exploring the potential for enhanced Taiwan-Israel cooperation in science and technology.

 Share This News